MarionCouesnon/the-unicorn-trail/source/articles/2015-10-05-another-example-article.html.markdown

 ---
-title: Aussi simple que John Maida
+title: Photoshop est-il sur le déclin ?
-tags: Lecture
+tags: Question
 ---

 This is an example article.
 You probably want to delete it and write your own articles!